-- (a) In this Rule, "group" refers to the collective members of a combined group, at least one of which has corporate income tax nexus with Rhode Island. - (b) Determination of taxable income or loss of the group using a group report.
+- (a) In this Rule, "group" refers to the collective members of a combined group, at least one of which is doing business in Rhode Island. - (b) Determination of taxable income or loss of the group using a group report.

 Except as otherwise provided in this regulation, the taxable income of the combined group shall be determined under the provisions of RIGL Chapter 44-11.
 The use of a group return does not disregard the separate identities of the taxpayer members of the group; each taxpayer member is responsible for tax based on its taxable income or loss apportioned to Rhode Island.